thams/trackalong/README.md

 trackalong
 ==========

-Polls personal tracking devices and sends notifications (via Twitter) upon interesting events
+Polls personal satellite tracking devices and sends notifications (via Twitter) upon interesting events, such as the user taking off or landing.

 Currently supports DeLorme InReach device.
 In the future should support SPOT trackers.